eszil001/Shader-in-C-/README.md

-# The broken windos shader
+# The broken window shader
 video showcasing the shader: https://youtu.be/iAC74iCKpvI

 The sky inspiration came from the lectures when we were studying noise, it made me curious if I could also make my own shader which would use noise to mimic the sky.
 This turned out successfully and I was even able to add other cool effects such as; lava, water or broken glass.